STUDENT & FACULTY LAB SAFETY TRAINING

 |

-Research & other types of students are also personally responsible for their own, and their fellow lab mates, safety.
-This means you must
+Students are also personally responsible for their own, and their fellow lab mates, safety.
+This means you must…

 - Complete the required safety training mandated by the College and your supervisors.